2026 MotoAmerica Superbike Championship

-The 2026 MotoAmerica Superbike Championship season will be the 50th season of the premier class of circuit-based motorcycle racing in the United States and the twelfth with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).
-The Superbike season will start on April 17 at Road Atlanta, and finish on September 27 at New Jersey Motorsports Park.
+The 2026 MotoAmerica Superbike Championship season is the 50th season of the premier class of production-based motorcycle road racing in the United States and the twelfth with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).
+The Superbike season started on April 17 at Road Atlanta, and will finish on September 27 at New Jersey Motorsports Park.

 Cameron Beaubier is the defending champion, having claimed his 6th Superbike championship in the previous season.

-Calendar and Results
+Calendar and results

 The 2026 schedule was announced on September 18, 2025.